Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 It feels backwards, right?
 Shouldn’t bottled water be cleaner?

-Bottled water is regulated by the FDA…which doesn’t require testing for microplastics
+Here’s the twist though, tap water is subject to strict EPA guidelines, whereas bottled water is regulated by the FDA…which doesn’t require testing for microplastics.

-Most bottled water starts as tap water, then goes through extra processing that can actually increase plastic exposure
+Most bottled water starts as tap water, then goes through extra processing that can actually increase plastic exposure…great, right?

 And let’s not even talk about how much plastic waste bottled water generates.
-(Okay fine, over 60 million plastic bottles are thrown away every single day in the U.S.)
+(Okay fine you got me to talk about it, over 60 million plastic bottles are thrown away every single day in the U.S.)

 How Do You Actually Filter Tap Water?